JesusFilm/arclight-event-tracker/README.md

-# arclight-event-tracker
+# Arclight Event Tracker

-A CocoaPods library for tracking video play and share events for arclight videos in iOS applications.
+A CocoaPods library for tracking video play and share events for Arclight Videos in iOS applications.

 ## Requirements